devstark-com/open-crud-parser/readme.md

 }
 ```

-an output is going to be:
+an query will be parsed:

 ```js
 const openCrudParser = require('open-crud-parser')